Pre-consultation

 Establishing Non-Conforming Rights

 In certain circumstances you may be able to develop your property by establishing non-conforming rights to a land use or other zoning standard.
-This means that you are able to demonstrate a right that existed before the Zoning By-law regulations existed or were changed.
+This means that you are able to demonstrate a validly established use that existed before the Zoning By-law regulations existed or were changed.
 You may submit an affidavit at any Client Services Centre attesting to such a non-conforming right.
 The applications or processes where an affidavit could be submitted are:

 - Building permit